JasonJiangs/JasonJiangs.github.io/_pages/about.md

 - *2018 - 2022*, Bachelor of Science, Computer Science.
 Wenzhou-Kean University. *Wenzhou, China*

 # 📰 News
+# - *2025.09*: "Small Molecule Approach to RNA Targeting Binder Discovery (SMARTBind) Using Deep Learning Without Structural Input" is released on ***[bioRxiv]()***.
 - *2025.09*: "Biosynthesis of Unnatural Cyclodipeptides through Genetic Code Expansion and Cyclodipeptide Synthase Evolution" is accepted by ***[Journal of the American Chemical Society](https://doi.org/10.1021/jacs.5c08627)***!
-- *2025.08*: "Evaluating DNA function understanding in genomic language models using evolutionarily implausible sequences" (follow-up work for GenBio workshop) is released on [arXiv](https://arxiv.org/abs/2506.10271v3).
+- *2025.08*: "Evaluating DNA function understanding in genomic language models using evolutionarily implausible sequences" (follow-up work from the GenBio workshop) is released on [arXiv](https://arxiv.org/abs/2506.10271v3).
 - *2025.08*: "SaprotHub: Democratizing Protein Language Model Training, Sharing and Collaboration for the Biology Community" is accepted by ***Nature Biotechnology***!
 - *2025.07*: "A tri-modal protein language model enables advanced protein searches" is accepted by ***Nature Biotechnology***!
 - *2025.07*: "Predicting function of evolutionarily implausible DNA sequences" is presented at [Q-BIO 2025 Conference: Emergent Orders in Living Systems Across Scales](https://cqb.pku.edu.cn/info/1064/3011.htm), see our [poster](https://jasonjiangs.github.io/images/nullsettes_poster.png).